jz393/jz393.github.io/writing/why-i-left-google-deepmind.md

 ## Why I left

-Life still happens, even when you are caught in the middle of a perpetual AI sprint.
-I faced major changes, realizations, and priority shifts.
-My team at GDM has always been supportive, but I felt like I couldn't give them my best anymore.
-Coasting didn't feel morally right, and I didn’t have the energy to switch teams or companies.
+One thing I’ve noticed is that life doesn’t stop for anyone, even those caught inside a perpetual AI sprint!
+After facing major changes, realizations, and shifting priorities, I felt like I couldn’t give my best anymore.
+Though my team at GDM has always been supportive, coasting didn't feel morally right, and I had no energy to switch teams or companies.
 I wanted to take some time off entirely from the AI/tech world and live on my own terms for a bit.

 ### Life changes
 - **Marriage:** My husband and I got married in the summer of 2024.
 Previously, I didn't think marriage would change much about our lives, as we had been together since our first year of college.
 In fact, I had spent my entire time on Bard/Gemini being engaged and trying to plan our wedding, taking pride in my busyness, productivity, and self-perceived ability to *have it all*.
 If I could accomplish all this during the pre-wedding festivities, imagine how productive I'll be afterwards?
 But then the day passed, and our lives/my mindset somewhat shifted.
 I've come to the realization that the optimization function for a legally joined couple is vastly different from that for a single individual; I'll go into this later.